Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Whether you’re using ChatGPT, Google Bard (now Google Gemini), or any of the hundreds of other GenAI options, these are a few ways you can use GenAI to help train non-IT employees on corporate technology.

-These uses for GenAI MIGHT save you some time or give you a quicker path to creating better content.
-That might mean you can spend time on more important tasks for humans or sit back and have another coffee because of your time savings.
+These uses of GenAI might save you time or provide a faster path to creating better content.
+That might mean you can spend more time on higher-priority tasks for humans, or take a break and have another coffee, thanks to your time savings.

 Whatever you do with your newfound time is entirely up to you.
-I’ll use it to stare at the ceiling for a bit and contemplate the downfall of humankind because of GenAI.
+I’ll use it to stare at the ceiling for a bit and contemplate the downfall of humanity due to GenAI.
 Just kidding.

 Generate Questions